SongDrop/vscode_bytestash/README.md

 ./vscode_install.sh
 ```

-It will automatically install as an vscode extension.
+It will automatically install as a vscode extension.
 Right click on the file -> Push to Bytestash

 In Code > Preferences > Settings